micahcourey/react-testing/README.md

 React Testing
 =================

-An app to practice testing React components with React Test Utilities, Mocha and Chai.
+An app which posts comments to a feed, built to practice testing React components with React Test Utilities, Mocha and Chai.

 Technologies Used
 ----------